 - A representative office of foreign companies is not allowed to perform profit-making activities, and their activities are limited to market research and other non-profit activities.
 In case you do not have sufficient information to make a decision to invest in Vietnam yet, it would be a suitable foothold in Vietnam.
 Generally speaking, the initial and operating cost of representative office is much lower than the cost of having a subsidiary.
 On the contrary, having a subsidiary in Vietnam in the form of either Joint Stock Company or Limited Liability Company is a better form of investment for an investor who intends to manufacture products in Vietnam or to conduct sales activities.
 As long as you follow the regulations in Vietnam, establishing a company in Vietnam gives you more flexibility in business activities.

-- A representative office shall comply with labor, social insurance regulations by register for labor use and pay monthly insurance.
-The compulsory payable amount of social insurance may up to 34,5% on the salary budget.
-Expats working for more than 3 months shall granted a work permit.
+- A representative office shall comply with labor, social insurance regulations by registering for labor use and paying monthly insurance.
+The compulsory payable amount of social insurance may be up to 34,5% on the salary budget.
+Expats working for more than 3 months shall be granted a work permit.

-- A representative office shall comply with personal income tax regulations by register tax code number for every staff and declare for monthly personal income tax, prepare and submit annually settlement reports.
+- A representative office shall comply with personal income tax regulations by registering tax code numbers for every staff and declaring for monthly personal income tax, preparing and submitting annual settlement reports.
 The personal income tax rate for none resident is 20% on the income earned inside Vietnam, for resident is from 5 to 35% on global incomes.

 - A representative office shall prepare and submit an annual report for the Licensing department.